sugarkube/sugarkube/README.md

 migrated into kapps.
 You can migrate a bit at a time to see how it helps you.

 ## Status
-Sugarkube is a work in progress and not ready for production use just yet.
+Sugarkube is a work in progress but ready for early adopters who don't mind things being a bit clunky.

 # Installation & quick start
 * Install [cfssl](https://github.com/cloudflare/cfssl) (on OSX run `brew install cfssl`)